jbush001/NyuziProcessor/software/sceneview/README.md

 To view other models, delete 'resource.bin, change MODEL_FILE to point at the OBJ file for the new model and type `make run` again.
 This will probably require tweaking the modelViewMatrix in viewobj.cpp to get the camera in the right position.
-There is code to perform an initial translation and rotation in main:

-	Matrix modelViewMatrix = Matrix::getTranslationMatrix(0.0, -2.0, 0.0);
+	Matrix modelViewMatrix = Matrix::lookAt(Vec3(-10, 2, 0), Vec3(15, 8, 0), Vec3(0, 1, 0));
-	modelViewMatrix *= Matrix::getRotationMatrix(M_PI / 2, 0.0f, 1.0f, 0.0f);

-More complex models may exceed internal limits in librender.
-The README in software/librender has a section 'Limits' that describes how to remedy this.
+More complex models may exceed the working memory limit in librender, which may cause an assertion like the following:

+    ASSERT FAILED: ./SliceAllocator.h:60: alignedAlloc + size < fArenaBase + fTotalSize

+It can be adjusted by changing the parameter constructor to the RenderContext.

+    RenderContext *context = new RenderContext(0x1000000);